BranchMetrics/Branch-Monster-Factory-Example-Android-Instant-Apps/README.md

 ```

 ## Building and Testing
 1) Configure your device and tools to support Instant apps.
-Please follow the [Instant app guide from google](https://developers.google.com/android/confidential/instant-apps/setup)
+Please follow the [Instant App guide from Google](https://developers.google.com/android/confidential/instant-apps/setup)

 2) Move to project root directory and execute following command to build the Instant App zip bundle
     `./gradlew clean :branchster-instantapp:assembleDebug`

-3) Execute the following command to run the Instant app (Make sure you have not installed the Branch Monster Factory app)
+3) Execute the following command to run the Instant App (Make sure you have not installed the Branch Monster Factory app)
     `wh run -i branchster-instantapp/build/outputs/apk/branchster-instantapp-debug.zip -u https://bnc.lt/ALMc/ntzqudJf8B`
    Where the `https://bnc.lt/ALMc/ntzqudJf8B` is the link used to simulate link click.
-You can change this link with any other link created from Branch Monster Factory application to test deeplinking with Instant apps
+You can change this link with any other link created from Branch Monster Factory application to test deeplinking with Instant Apps

 4) Just `Run` the `Branchster-apk` project from Android Studio to run the full application.

-## Trouble shooting
+## Troubleshooting

 ##### Gradle Build Errors
 1) Make sure you have added gradle 3.2 or above for your project.
 If there are many version added under your `.gradle` folder keep only the latest and remove everything else.

 2) Make sure your build.gradle files are located under modules folder

 3) Make sure gradle has sufficient permissions (chmod + X)

 ##### APK side loading failed

 1) Go to settings-> applications and select `WH Dev Manager` and clear the cache